isomerpages/psd-psc-annual-report/pages/constitutional-roles.md

 ### **Discipline**

 The PSC is vested with the disciplinary control of civil servants under Article 110(1) of the Constitution of the Republic of Singapore.
-Civil servants who misconduct themselves are dealt with under one of the three disciplinary procedures *(refer note)* listed below:
+Civil servants who misconduct themselves are dealt with under one of the three disciplinary procedures *+* listed below:

 **a)	The Public Service (Disciplinary Proceedings) Regulations (“the Regulations”).**